nearspacelabs/stac-client-python/README.md

+In the above example, the [StacRequest](https://geo-grpc.github.io/api/#epl.protobuf.StacRequest) holds spatial and temporal query parameters for searching for [StacItems](https://geo-grpc.github.io/api/#epl.protobuf.StacItem).
+The `client.search_one` method makes requests to the [StacService's](https://geo-grpc.github.io/api/#epl.protobuf.StacService) SearchOne gRPC method.
+In this case you can see that we've connected to the `eap.nearspacelabs.net` STAC service.
+In the next section we go into more detail about Protobufs, gRPC, and STAC.

+### What are Protobufs, gRPC, and Spatio Temporal Asset Catalogs?
+This python client library is used for connecting to a gRPC enabled STAC service.
+STAC items and STAC requests are Protocol Buffers (protobuf) instead of traditional JSON.

+Never hear of gRPC, Protocol Buffers or STAC?
+Below are summary blurbs and links for more details about these open source projects.

+Definition of STAC from https://stacspec.org/:
+> The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
+A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.

+Definition of gRPC from https://grpc.io
+> gRPC is a modern open source high performance RPC framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
+It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

+Definitions of Protocol Buffers (protobuf) from https://developers.google.com/protocol-buffers/
+> Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
+You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

+In other words:
+- You can think of Protobuf as strict a data format like xml or JSON + linting, except Protobuf is a compact binary message with strongly typed fields
+- gRPC is similar to REST + OpenAPI, except gRPC is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework that supports bi-directional streaming
+- STAC is a specification that helps remove repeated efforts for searching geospatial datasets (like WFS for specific data types)

 ### Queries

 #### Simple Query and the Makeup of a StacItem
-There easiest query to construct is a `StacRequest` constructor with no variables, and the next simplest, is the case where we know the STAC item `id` that we want to search.
+The easiest query to construct is a `StacRequest` constructor with no variables, and the next simplest, is the case where we know the STAC item `id` that we want to search.
 If we already know the STAC `id` of an item, we can construct the `StacRequest` as follows: